Roomy6/Discord-KeyLog/README.md

 # Discord Webhook Key Logger

- I have made this pureley because I was bored and wanted to share something with you.

- This is just a simple Keylogger with a discord Webhook
+Just a simple Keylogger with a discord Webhook
 ## How To Run

 Clone the project